 The Lewy Body Podcast Playlist: Listen At Your Convenience.

-Some people might prefer to have the Tips Blog posts available as a “podcast”, so I am testing this by including several of them below.
+Some people might prefer to have the articles and posts available to listen to as a “podcast” rather than a text document, so I am testing this by including several of them below.
 You can either listen to them here, or download them.
 And you can always read them as text on the main Tips Blog page as well, which will be the most up-to-date.

 The sound quality is not perfected, but if this feature is found to be useful by website visitors, I will significantly improve it, and add to it.